List of MNL48 live performances: Mini concerts

-Collaborative Concerts
+Collaborative concerts

 PPOPCON

 MNL48 graced the first-ever Pinoy Pop Convention (PPOPCON) in the country, the P-Pop Con 2022.
 The concert kicked off at the New Frontier Theater on April 9, 2022, while the much-anticipated concert took place in the Big Dome the next day, April 10.
 Aside from MNL48, other groups that attended the PPOPCON are BGYO, BINI, SB19, Alamat, Press Hit Play, G22, KAIA, VXON, and 4th Impact.

 Tugatog: Filipino Music Festival

 On July 15, 2022, A total of 18 P-POP acts including MNL48 joined forces for the first-ever Tugatog: Filipino Music Festival,at the SM Mall of Asia Arena in Pasay City.
-This music festical was produced by Ant Savvy Creatives, Inc. and co-presented by KUMU, realme, and powered by Ulam Mama.
+This music festival was produced by Ant Savvy Creatives, Inc. and co-presented by KUMU, realme, and powered by Ulam Mama.
 The line-up also includes other P-Pop groups like BGYO, BINI, ALAMAT, PPOP Generation, VXON, LITZ, first.One, Press Hit Play, Dione, Calista, R Rules, G22, DAYDREAM, and YARA.
 Fifteen members of MNL48 started the music festival as they march their way to the stage and performed their sixth single "River."
 The group also performed the songs "Pag-ibig Fortune Cookie" and "Ikaw Ang Melody" onstage, and during the group's performance of their song "365 Araw ng Eroplanong Papel", the concert hall was filled with paper plains as fans started flying them on air.
 MNL48 also collaborated with BGYO and performed a mash-up version of their songs "High Tension" and "Sabay."